 U.S. natgas futures slide to 3-week low on jump in output

-Feb 11 (Reuters) - U.S. natural gas futures slipped over 1% to a fresh three-week low on Friday as output starts to recover quickly from last week's freezing weather and on forecasts confirming the weather will remain warmer than normal for the next two weeks.
+Feb 11 (Reuters) - U.S. natural gas futures eased to a three-week low on Friday as output starts to recover quickly from last week's freezing weather and on forecasts confirming temperatures will remain higher than normal through late February.

+Traders said that fears Russia could invade Ukraine "at any time," according to U.S. Secretary of State Antony Blinken, prevented U.S. gas prices from falling further on Friday.

+If Russia invades, Europe and the United States would likely impose sanctions on Russia.
+That could prompt Russia to cut off gas supplies to Europe, boosting the continent's demand for U.S. liquefied natural gas (LNG).
+Russia provides 30%-40% of Europe's gas supplies, totaling about 16.3 bcfd in 2021, according to analysts and U.S. energy data.

-After weeks of near record volatility, front-month gas futures NGc1 for March delivery fell 6.1 cents, or 1.5%, to $3.898 per million British thermal units at 11:03 a.m.
-EST (1603 GMT), putting the contract on track for its lowest close since Jan.
+After weeks of near record volatility, U.S. front-month gas futures NGc1 for March delivery fell 1.8 cents, or 0.5%, to settle at $3.941 per million British thermal units, their lowest close since Jan.
 20 for a second day in a row.

-For the week, the contract down about 15%, which would be its biggest one-week decline since December.
+For the week, the contract was down about 14%, which would be its biggest one-week decline since early December.

-That drop in gas prices this week and a recent jump in oil futures CLc1 to its highest since 2014 boosted the premium of oil over gas to its highest since April 2021.
-Over the last several years, that premium has prompted U.S. energy firms to focus most of their drilling activity on finding more oil instead of gas because crude was by far the more valuable commodity.

-The oil-to-gas ratio, or level at which oil trades compared with gas, jumped to 23-to-1 on Friday.
-So far in 2022, crude has traded about 20 times over gas.
-That compares with crude's average premium over gas of 19 times in 2021 and a five-year average (2017-2021) of 20 times.
-On an energy equivalent basis, oil should trade only six times over gas.

 Data provider Refinitiv said average output in the U.S. Lower 48 states fell from a record 97.3 billion cubic feet per day (bcfd) in December to 93.9 bcfd in January and 91.6 bcfd in February as wells in several producing regions froze, including the Permian in Texas and New Mexico, the Bakken in North Dakota and the Appalachia in Pennsylvania, West Virginia and Ohio.